miket1113/csec-380-skitter/README.md

 **Authentication**

   Authentication is peformed via a Java microservice using Maven and the Spring framework.
 The authentication service should run locally, with no public access using proper docker settings.
 When a request is made to the /login page of the service with credentials, the service will respond back with true or false indicating successful authentication.
-Credentials are not stored or used anywhere in the system.
+Credentials are not stored anywhere in the system and are used only to communicate to RITs LDAP server.
   Entry Points:
   * /login: Requires - username=<un>&password=<pw> in the body of a POST request.
   * /isAuthenticated - WIP - This feature works locally but it is unknown if it works for multiple sessions yet.